shakfu/py-js/README.md

 pymx     | min-devkit | c++    | concise, modern, using [pybind11](https://github.com/pybind/pybind11)
 jmx      | max-sdk    | c      | a planned [jupyter](https://jupyter.org) client in Max

-It is suggested to try out the `py` and `pyjs` objects first since they are the most mature and best documented.
-Please note that all of the externals currently only work on MacOS and that while many aspects of the core externals are quite functional and relatively stable, please consider this project as pre-alpha and don't be surprised if Max seg-faults (especially if you try some of the more experimental features such as the cython wrapped api module.)
+It is suggested to try out the `py` and `pyjs` objects first since they are the most mature and best documented of the collection.
+Please note that all of the externals currently only work on MacOS and that while many aspects of the core externals are quite functional and relatively stable, please consider this project as pre-alpha state and don't be surprised if Max seg-faults (especially if you try some of the more experimental features such as the cython wrapped api module).

 In any case, there is still quite a bit to do before a release can be made.

-Also please note that the project is undergoing a restructuring effort, so a number of things might look funny and redundant.
+Also note that the project is undergoing a restructuring effort, so a number of things might look funny and redundant.

 With such caveats aside installation is pretty straighforward: